codio-templates/processing-demo/.guides/content/Printing-the-Meal-1-57d6.md

     //add code above this line
 ```

-The `printMeal` class method is going to invoke the helper method `printCourse`.
+The `printMeal` instance method is going to invoke the helper method `printCourse`.
 Call `printCourse` four times, passing it the ArrayList that represents the course as well as the name of the course.

 ```java
   void addDessert(String d) {